 - ch: /ch/ as in chair

 - Assist your child in printing these pictures, cutting them out, and arranging them so that there are 9 pictures (three rows of three) on a piece of paper.
-Repeat for another piece of paper, using a different set of pictures.
+Repeat on another piece of paper, but using a different set of pictures.

 - Cut the index cards into fourths.
 Use a marker to write a digraph on each small card.
 You'll want at least 9 cards for each digraph.
 Mix the cards, stack them in a pile, and turn them face down.

 - Now it's time to play!
-To play, pick up the top card and read the featured digraph.
+To begin, pick up the top card and read the featured digraph.
 Have your child look at the pictures on his Digraph Bingo board and try to find one that features the same digraph sound.
-If he finds a match (and there may be more than one to choose from), he covers that picture on his lotto board with the card.
+If he finds a match (and there may be more than one to choose from), he covers that picture on his bingo board with the card.
 He may only cover one picture per turn.
-If he cannot find a match, he puts the card on the bottom of the pile, and loses his turn.
+If he cannot find a match, he should put the card on the bottom of the pile, and it's the next players turn.

 - Play continues until one of the players completely covers his playing board.